MicrosoftDocs/Viva/Viva/insights/personal/teams/viva-insights-protect-time.md

 Research shows that it can take an average of 23 minutes to refocus on a task after a distraction.
 Constant distractions during focused work can cause higher stress and lower productivity.
 Further, it is difficult to focus on challenging work when you only have small chunks of time available between meetings or are distracted by incoming emails and chats.
 Blocking a few hours every day to focus without interruptions will help you make progress on your important tasks and projects.

-Microsoft Viva Insights can help you protect time for focused work and minimize notifications (and thus distraction) by Teams and Skype for business chats and calls during your focus time.
+Microsoft Viva Insights can help you protect time for focused work and minimize notifications (and thus distraction) by Teams chats and calls during your focus time.

 You can schedule focus time on the **Protect time** page, as follows: